lindsayrutter/ggenealogy/README.md

 **Resources::**

-Installation of the package will automatically download a vignette, with a more thorough explanation of the available methods, and example code.
+Installation of the package will automatically download a vignette, which contains a more thorough explanation of the available methods, and example code.

 **License:**